core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may have been removed).

-If the registration update fails with a "Service Unavailable" response and a Max-Age option or Retry-After header, the registering endpoint SHOULD retry the operation after the time indicated.
-If the registration fails in another way, including request timeouts, or if the time indicated exceeds the remaining lifetime, the registering endpoint SHOULD attempt registration again.
+If the registration fails in any way, including "Not Found" and request timeouts, or if the time indicated in a Service Unabailable Max-Age/Retry-After exceeds the remaining lifetime, the registering endpoint SHOULD attempt registration again.